 The impending US retreat from Afghanistan will have important ramifications for the numerous development projects currently being developed in the region.
 The TAPI (Turkmenistan-Afghanistan-Pakistan-India) project will most likely get impacted from these upcoming political changes.
 The project was envisaged to transport natural gas from Turkmenistan to India through Afghanistan and Pakistan, connecting the Central Asian energy reserves to the emerging and densely populated South Asian market.
 The future of this project currently hangs in limbo because the project can not proceed without the completion of the talks between the US and the Taliban.
 Even if an agreement is reached between the two parties, it will be interesting to see if different parties in Afghanistan accept that agreement and honour their share of the bargain.

-It is in India’s interests to see a developed and prosperous Afghanistan to ensure peace and stability in its neighbourhood.
+It is in India’s interest to see a developed and prosperous Afghanistan to ensure peace and stability in its neighbourhood.
 India is a significant trading partner for Afghanistan and several steps have been taken to facilitate economic engagement between the two countries.
 India removed basic customs duties for all products of Afghanistan except tobacco and alcohol giving them duty-free access to the Indian market.
 The signing of the India-Afghanistan strategic partnership agreement in 2011 was another step towards affirming Indian commitment to Afghanistan and the stability of its government.

 Indian foreign policy in Afghanistan has always been proactive and Afghanistan is one of the few countries where India has been able to achieve some success in securing its strategic interests.
-However, there is a long way to go in Afghanistan for India and a reworking of Indian diplomatic approach is required to consolidate the gains already made.
+However, there is a long way to go in Afghanistan for India and a reworking of the Indian diplomatic approach is required to consolidate the gains already made.
 India needs to have a more direct and forward-moving policy in Afghanistan which is not influenced by its inhibitions from the Non-alignment era.

 The US withdrawal will alter the polity of Afghanistan in a significant manner and the time is ripe for India to create a space for itself as a permanent stakeholder in Afghanistan as opposed to the ambiguous stance it has maintained so far.
 There is an urgent need to develop the link via Iran by pouring in more investment to create a reliable railroad network because this link can be the only feasible route for India to gain inroads into Afghanistan.
 Given the current state of relations with Pakistan, there is almost no hope that trade via Wagah-Attari will achieve significant volumes in the foreseeable future.